-312.1 DEVELOPMENT OF ECONOMIC IDEAS
+312.1DEVELOPMENT OF ECONOMIC IDEAS 1/2 credit

 The course traces the development of economic ideas from the middle ages to the present.
-Students will be introduced to the theories of the main economic schools, especially in the light of their contribution to contemporary economic thinking.
+Students will be introduced to the theories of the main economic schools. especially in the light of their contribution to contemporary economic thinking.

-313.1 INTERNATIONAL FINANCE
+INTERNATIONAL FINANCE 313.1